Montana Fly Fishing in April

 Spring is in full swing by April in Montana.
 Anglers can count on strong hatches of midges and Blue Winged Olive mayflies (BWOs) on our rivers near Bozeman, MT and the Missouri River tailwater.
 Angling pressure is low which makes for solitude on the water and cooperative trout.
 Streamer fishing in April can be some of the best of the year and often produces some of the biggest trout of the year on the Yellowstone River, Madison River, and Missouri Rivers.

 By the end of the month Skwala stoneflies and the Mothers Day Caddis hatch starts on the Madison River which adds to the already quality hatches and dry fly fishing opportunities.
 A lot can be said for April fly fishing in Montana, but needless to say anglers can count on quality spring fly fishing

-Our Spring Special Guided Fly Fishing Trips run through April allowing anglers to take advantage of great early-season fly fishing at a great rate.
+April marks the beginning of our prime season for Montana fly fishing trips.
 Our Montana fly fishing guides consider this window to be the best time of year to experience our Montana rivers in solitude.

 What to Expect